-But many products advertised as “HEPA Air Filter” often contain other types of cartridges as well to remove different things from the air you breathe.
+But many products advertised as “HEPA Filter” often contain other types of cartridges as well to remove different things from the indoor air you breathe.
 Here’s where we get into the other types of technologies that upgrade a simple filter to a multi-stage system that’s often called an air cleaner or air purifier.

 Most filters will trap solid particles of a certain size, but what if the problem is a gas?
-For that you need an adsorption (not absorption) product that causes the gas molecule to be trapped on the surface of a material like charcoal.
+For that you need adsorption (not absorption) product that causes the gas molecule to be trapped on the surface of a material like charcoal.
 The gas molecules are chemically and/or electrostatically drawn to the surface of the charcoal, where it becomes “stuck”.

 Ultra Violet (UV) Sterilization